chrislee35/orange3-nlp-book/05-Topic Modeling.md

 **Steps**:

-1. Load `news-headlines.csv` and preprocess the text.
+1. Load `news-headlines.tab` and preprocess the text.
 2. Convert text to Bag-of-Words vectors.
 3. Use *Topic Modeling* (LDA) to extract 5–10 topics.
 4. Use *Corpus Viewer* to examine top documents per topic.